ankerapp/anker-app/README.md

 # Anker
 Anker is a very light weight template for social media bio links like Linktree.
-The template is very little SASS and JS code that anybody can change in few minutes.
+The template is very little SASS and JS code that anybody can customize in few minutes.
 With Anker you can make Landing Pages super fast and super easy.

 # Table of contents